The best games and gadgets of E3 2021 | CNN Underscored

 Best Xbox game: Forza Horizon 5 ($59.99; microsoft.com)

-From a pure visual standpoint, no game at E3 quite blew us away like Forza Horizon 5.
+From a pure visual standpoint, no game at E3 blew us away quite like Forza Horizon 5.
 Microsoft’s latest open-world racer looks more photorealistic than the series ever has, with stunning weather and lighting effects as well as a painstakingly detailed recreation of Mexico that should make for a great showpiece for the Xbox Series X and Series S.

-But it’s not just the fancy graphics that impressed us — Forza Horizon 5 also just looks like a lot of fun.
+But it’s not only the fancy graphics that impressed us — Forza Horizon 5 also just looks like a lot of fun.
 In an extended overview of the game’s free-roaming driving action, we got a look at Forza Link, which automatically suggests multiplayer activities for you and your fellow drivers based on your progress and preferences.
-So if Forza Link knows you love mini-games, it’ll automatically group you up with other players in a Horizon Arcade activity, such as the Pinata Pop: a goofy challenge of destruction that we can’t wait to try out.
+So if Forza Link knows you love mini-games, it’ll automatically group you up with other players in a Horizon Arcade activity, such as the Pinata Pop, a goofy challenge of destruction that we can’t wait to try out.

-We put a ton of hours into 2018’s Forza Horizon 4 thanks to its tight and accessible driving, gorgeous visuals and boatload of races and challenges, and Horizon 5 looks like it’ll take all of that to the next level when it drops this fall.
+We put a ton of hours into 2018’s Forza Horizon 4 thanks to its tight and accessible driving, gorgeous visuals, and boatload of races and challenges, and Horizon 5 looks like it’ll take all of that to the next level when it drops this fall.

 Where you can play it: Xbox Series X|S, Xbox One, PC